ajitrajasekharan/JPTDP_wrapper/README.md

       $ pip install dynet==2.0.3
       $ pip install gdown

-* Once installed, run fetch_model.sh to download pretrained  model
+* Once installed, clone this repository; change direcory to JPTDP_wrapper; and run fetch_model.sh to download pretrained  model

 * then execute run_server.sh to expose tagging as a simple HTTP service